The Three Soap Cancellations (and Then Some!) That Make New Year’s Eve One of the Darkest Days in Daytime History

 Sigh.
 Remember when General Hospital faves Patrick, Jason and Robin got their very own show?

 Well, here we are.
 Another year under our belt (thank God!), and a bright, shiny new one about to be born.
-After the dumpster fire that’s been 2020, that alone is cause for celebration.
-Still, it’s hard not to feel a little nervous.
-Sure, there’s all that stuff about uncertainty around the future, but here in the soap world, we can’t help but walk extra gingerly when New Year’s Eve rolls around.
+We just ended it with a crippling cold front and massive blizzard shutting down a huge chunk of the country (anyone out there still waiting for a flight?!), so the next year has got to be up from here.
+But here in the soap world, you’ll have to forgive us if we walk extra gingerly when New Year’s Eve rolls around.
 Because forget Friday the 13th, December 31st is our unluckiest date!

 Why?
 Let us count the reasons.